top of page

 You should always eat the freshest fish you can get.
 That's why frozen is the way to go!

-Every fish start losing freshness immediately after it's taken out of water and the only way to decrease this loss is through temperature control.
-When we blast freeze your fish shortly after catch, we protect the quality of the flesh, moisture and color and preserve the valuable nutrients.
+Every fish starts losing freshness immediately after it's taken out of the water, and the only way to decrease this loss is through temperature control.
+When we blast freeze your fish shortly after catch, we protect the quality of the flesh, moisture, and color and preserve the valuable nutrients.

 Our strict temperature control starts before freezing.
 While on the boat, our fishermen keep their salmon in refrigerated or iced sea water, with temperatures around 36 degrees Fahrenheit.
-That's cold enough to maintain the quality of the flesh, but not too cold, which could have an impact on the meat structure.
-When delivered to the shore, the fish are processed and flash frozen within few hours.
-Freezing the product fast is how we can achieve supreme quality every time and this quality remains consitent all the way to your plate in the land locked Midwest.
+That's cold enough to maintain the quality of the flesh but not too cold, which could impact the meat structure.
+When delivered to the shore, the fish are processed and flash-frozen within a few hours.
+Freezing the product fast is how we can achieve supreme quality every time, and this quality remains consistent all the way to your plate in the landlocked Midwest.

 Copper River sockeye salmon and pink salmon